OpusCapita/react-crudeditor/README.md

            *
            * Default "render" property for a fild of standard Field Type:
            * {
-           *   Component: <string, id of default Component for displaying the Field Type>, *
+           *   component: <string, id of default component for displaying the Field Type>, *
            *   valueProp: {
            *     name: "value",